All Episodes

 Did you hear what John Kerry said?

-Grab some by number 18.
+Grab something by number 18.

-Kerry was testifying yesterday, Capitol Hill.
+Kerry was testifying yesterday at Capitol Hill.

 It was a Senate Foreign Relations Committee hearing on the State Department's budget for this year, 2017, the budget request.

-And he appeared on some Al-Qaeda videos recruiting people for Al-Qaeda in the Arabian Peninsula.
+And he appeared on some al-Qaeda videos recruiting people for al-Qaeda in the Arabian Peninsula.

 Now that he's out, I would hope that we would end the policy of issuing terrorists to terrorist nations when they get out.